Employment Type: Full Time

 - Previous experience working with electronic patient information management systems (e.g. Communicare)

 - Current Understanding Vaccines and the National Immunisation Program Certificate or willingness to obtain within the first six weeks of commencement.

 - Current First Aid or Intermediate / Advanced Life Support Certificate.

 The position involves working with a multicultural organisation where the majority of staff, clients and stakeholders identify as Aboriginal or Torres Strait Islander.
 Candidates must be able to demonstrate an understanding of the issues affecting Aboriginal and Torres Strait Islander people and their ability to communicate sensitively and effectively with Aboriginal and Torres Strait Islander people.

 As per section 51 of the Equal Opportunity Act 1984 (WA) PAMS actively seeks to increase the diversity of our workforce to better meet the differing needs of our clients and stakeholders and to improve equal opportunity outcomes for our employees.
 Aboriginal and Torres Strait Islander people are strongly encouraged to apply.

-Please note: In addition to the above skills and experience, the successful candidate will require an unrestricted WA “C” Class Driver’s Licence, and be required to submit a National Police Clearance (dated within 3 months) prior to appointment, in order to be eligible for the position.
+Please note: In addition to the above skills and experience, the successful candidate will require an unrestricted WA “C” Class Driver’s Licence, and be required to submit a National Police Clearance (dated within 3 months) and Working With Children Check (where applicable) prior to appointment, in order to be eligible for the position.

 Applicants for this position must be legally entitled to work in Australia and will be required to provide evidence of this entitlement.
 Acceptable evidence includes an Australian or New Zealand passport, birth certificate, or foreign passport with relevant visa.